About The Commonwealth Vintage Dancers

 - and Ragtime (The Titanic/World War I Era, 1910s)

-is accurately reproduced evening dress or day wear of the appropriate
+Our costumes are accurately reproduced evening dress or day wear of the appropriate

 era, perfect for balls, anniversary celebrations, garden parties, and teas.